To help you get started as quickly as possible, I’ve prepared this list of fintech apps in India. Categorized into different sections.

 Other Helpful Fintech Tools

-Once you get an EnKash credit line, you can create multiple virtual and physical cards connected with your EnKash account and distribute them among your team.
+Once you get an EnKash credit line, you can create multiple virtual and physical cards connected to your EnKash account and distribute them among your team.
 You can customize each card and control its usage as you see fit.

-You can also use EnKash to accept payments for your business, automate cash flow management and integrate it with popular accounting software.
+You can also use EnKash to accept payments for your business, automate cash flow management, and integrate it with popular accounting software.

 Hop, or MoneyHop offers a multi-currency wallet/savings account.
-It allows you to accept payments from different countries, including the US directly without paying extra conversion fees.
+It allows you to accept payments from different countries, including the U.S., directly, without paying extra conversion fees.

 Hop comes with a debit card, and zero balance savings account.
-Using Hop’s debit card you can do forex transactions without paying any charges.
+Using Hop’s debit card, you can do forex transactions without paying any charges.

-If you’ve used Payoneer’s global payment feature, consider Hop to be an alternative but without any delay in receiving the money into your bank account.
+If you’ve used Payoneer’s global payment feature, consider Hop to be an alternative, but without any delay in receiving the money into your bank account.

 Open comes with a VISA debit card, payout management, payment collection and other e-commerce features that allow you to manage the financial side of your business without going through tons of excel sheets and confusing accounting software.

-And, it does support API so you can develop custom apps to connect with your Open account.
+And, it does support an API so you can develop custom apps to connect with your Open account.
 Very few neobanks in India currently offer this feature.